aks/maint-music/README.md

 SYNOPSIS

-    maint-music [-dDnrS] [-K type] *textfile*

-    maint-music [-dDnrS] [-K type] *directory*
+    maint-music [-dDnrS] [-K type] [ *directory* | *textfile* ]

 DESCRIPTION

     The maint-music programm scans a text file for files, or recursively scans a directory, looking for MP3 or M4A files.
-It finds duplicate file names, with different encodings (e.g., "foo.mp3" and "foo.m4a"), and removes the ".m4a" types, retaining the ".mp3".
+If finds duplicate file names, with different suffixes (for encodings, e.g., "foo.mp3" and "foo.m4a"), and removes the ".m4a" types, retaining the ".mp3".

     Maint-music also renames any files for which the artist name is suffixed.
-    For example, the path
+For example, the path:

-       "./Madonna/The Best Of Madonna/01 - Vogue - Madonna.mp3"
+       C<./Madonna/The Best Of Madonna/01 - Vogue - Madonna.mp3>

     would get renamed with the redundant " - Madonna" removed.

 OPTIONS

+    -c        Clean up filenames and directory names.
+Specifically, remove leading and trailing "_" and "-" characters, which seem to show up a lot in iTunes repos.

     -d        Find duplicate music files.
 Use -D to delete them.